danelahman/lograc-2022/README.md

-For general help with Git related problems, you can consult GitHub's [help pages](https://training.github.com/downloads/github-git-cheat-sheet/), chat to your classmates, or ask the course TA for help.
+For general help with Git related problems, you can consult GitHub's [help pages](https://training.github.com/downloads/github-git-cheat-sheet/), chat to other students taking the course, or ask the course TA for help.

 # Checking that everything works